microsoft/genaiscript/packages/sample/README.md.slides.md

 ---

-### Contributing
+### Getting Started

-- We accept contributions!
-- Checkout the [CONTRIBUTING](./CONTRIBUTING.md) page for details and developer setup.

----
+- Install in Visual Studio Code.
+- Try a builtin tool.
+- Create a gpspec.
+- Fork a tool.

 ### Trademarks